mwhapples/BrailleBlaster-NG-docs/manual.md

 1. Select the Create Transcriber Note Heading button.
 This action adds a text field to the top of the Table Editor allowing you to create a
-    \[\[#Creating the Transcriber's Notes Page\|Transcriber's Note\]\]
+    \[\[#Creating the Transcriber’s Notes Page\|Transcriber’s Note\]\]
     explaining the format of your table.
-2. The 7-5 text field is set to the default text: "Print format is changed.
+2. The 7-5 text field is set to the default text: “Print format is changed.
 Row headings are blocked in cell 5; column headings begin in cell 1.
 All headings are repeated for clarity.
-A colon separates headings from table entries."
+A colon separates headings from table entries.”
 This text can be edited to fit your document needs, and appears with 7-5 margins.

 ![table editor window; listed table; TN heading example](listedtableTN.PNG "table editor window; listed table; TN heading example")